About the course

 C. Special options

 The special option courses present an excellent opportunity for you to develop and pursue your research interests.
 Each year the special options that are offered reflect the diversity of interest and approach within the English Faculty itself, and will encompass various methodologies and degrees of focus.
-Recent and future options include: ‘Milton and the Philosophers’, ‘Early Modern Life Writing’, ‘Shakespeare, History, and Politics’ and ‘Literature, Travel, and Cross-Cultural Encounters’.
+Recent and future options include: ‘Slow Reading Spenser’, ‘Early Modern Life Writing’, ‘Of Essays: Origins and Afterlives’ and ‘Twelfth Night’.

 You are not constrained to follow option courses within the designated period and, indeed, option courses often traverse the boundaries of the broad periods.
 The courses are taught in weekly, small group seminars.